Fred78290/vuemeter-system/README.md

 ## Requirements

-gnome-stats-pro2 use gtop and you need to install the `libgtop` package.
+vuemeter-system use gtop and you need to install the `libgtop` package.

 Here is a non-exhaustive list of how to install `libgtop` on some popular Linux distributions: